Kerry says 'long way to go' to reach Iran nuclear deal

 Netanyahu says he fears that U.S. President Barack Obama's Iran diplomacy, with an end-of-March deadline for a framework accord, will allow Israel's arch-foe to develop atomic weapons.
 U.S. officials rule out such an outcome from any negotiated settlement.

-The United States and some of its allies, notably Israel, suspect that Iran is using its civilian nuclear programme as a cover to develop nuclear weapons.
-Iran denies this, saying its programme is for peaceful purposes such as generating electricity.
+The United States and some of its allies, notably Israel, suspect that Iran is using its civilian nuclear program as a cover to develop nuclear weapons.
+Iran denies this, saying its program is for peaceful purposes such as generating electricity.

 (Reporting by Arshad Mohammed and Stephanie Nebehay, editing by Mark Heinrich)